ibm-cloud-docs/containers/cs_ingress_types.md

 ```
 {: screen}

+#### Private ALBs
+{: #ingress-class-default-private}

-**Private ALBs**: The following `IngressClass` is automatically created in the `kube-system` namespace to configure all public ALBs in your cluster with the `private-iks-k8s-nginx` class.
+The following `IngressClass` is automatically created in the `kube-system` namespace to configure all public ALBs in your cluster with the `private-iks-k8s-nginx` class.
 To apply an Ingress resource that you create to the public ALBs in your cluster, specify `ingressClassName: "private-iks-k8s-nginx"` in the `spec` section of your Ingress resource.

 ```yaml
 apiVersion: networking.k8s.io/v1